heig-vd-iai/canopen-stack/tasks.md

 ### PDO
 - SAM-MDPO and DAM-MPDO
 - multiple PDOs ?
 - p.
-130: The bit valid (bit 31) allows selecting which RPDOs are used in the NMT state Operational, so make sure PDO is enabled during mapping
-- p.
 132: The deadline monitoring is activated within the next reception of an RPDO after configuring the event-timer.
 A timeout results in an indication to the local application.

 ### SDO